 I am an independent foreign correspondent and producer based in Mogadishu, Somalia and working across the region.
-I've covered stories from al-Shabab's attack on Kenya's Garissa University to political violence during Burundi's 2015 election and uncovered strong evidence that U.S. Special Operations Forces' were directly involved in the death of ten civilians in an ill-advised, U.S.-led operation in Somalia.
+I've covered stories from Al Shabaab's attack on Kenya's Garissa University to political violence during Burundi's 2015 election and uncovered strong evidence that U.S. Special Operations Forces' were directly involved in the death of ten civilians in an ill-advised, U.S.-led operation in Somalia.

-Originally from Washington DC, I graduated from Tufts University with a B.A. in political science and studied multimedia journalism in the university's Program for Narrative and Documentary Practice directed by VII Photo Agency co-founder Gary Knight.
-While based in New England, I reported extensively on gang violence in Providence, Rhode Island and conducted investigative research across Sub-Saharan Africa and Latin America, often with the support of the Institute for Global Leadership.
+Originally from Washington DC, I hold a B.A. in political science from Tufts University where I studied journalism in the university's Program for Narrative and Documentary Practice directed by VII Photo Agency co-founder Gary Knight.
+While based in New England, I conducted investigative research across Sub-Saharan Africa and Latin America in conjunction with the Institute for Global Leadership.
 From Boston I moved to South Africa where I reported for Independent Papers in Cape Town, later returning to East Africa as an independent journalist.

-My reporting on peacekeeping in Somalia was shortlisted for the One World Media Awards in 2017 and my documentary work on gang violence in the United States won a Grand Prize from the Atavist Magazine's Digital Storymakers Competition for Multimedia Journalism in 2013, and is currently supported by the Fund for Investigative Journalism.
+My reporting has been long-listed for the One World Media Awards in 2017 and 2018, won a Grand Prize in the Digital Storymakers Competition for Multimedia Journalism in 2013, and is currently supported by the Fund for Investigative Journalism.
 I speak Swahili and Spanish, am a member of Women Photograph and the Frontline Freelance Register, and am available for assignments worldwide.
 Please visit the contact page to get in touch.